Domestic Violence Support Services: in Clarendon county |Safe Harbor Clarendon

 Michele Wolf is a proud military spouse, who's husband just retired from a 20 year career.
 They're family just moved to manning in October, and find the quaint little town quiet, a little sleepy, but full of life.
 Michele is a mom of three boys, and an angel daughter in heaven.
 She is someone who truly thrives in the simple joys of everyday life.
 Having moved many times, and driven across the United States twice, she has developed a love for adventure, new experiences, and discovering different places along the way.
 They are thankful to done with moving, and ready to put down roots here in Clarendon County.

 Michele has survived many trials and struggles in her life.
-A survivor of emotional abuse.
-She has found not only new strengths, but realized she was more capable than she ever thought she was.
-And found herself despite it all.
+As a teen, and even still as an adult.
+She is a survivor of emotional abuse as well as manipulation, cohersion, and rape.
+She has found not only new strengths with in herself, but realized she was more capable than she ever thought she was.
+And worthy of better treatment.
+In turn, she found herself despite it all.

 Hannah Craft